ind3p3nd3nt/xen_installer/README.md

 Using this script will help you setting up your virtual machine at ease without needing to manually configure the config files.

-This method isuch faster than using ware software and allows you to plug different devices including video cards to your VM
+This method is much faster than using VMware and allows you to plug different devices including video cards to your VM